blockspacer/flex_typeclass_plugin/README.md

 Plugin for [https://github.com/blockspacer/flextool](https://github.com/blockspacer/flextool)

-Plugin provides support for typeclasses (or Rust-like traits or "TEPS" - "Type Erasure Parent Style" or virtual concepts or runtime concepts, etc.).
+Plugin provides support for typeclasses (or Rust-like traits or Clojure-like protocols or "TEPS" - "Type Erasure Parent Style" or virtual concepts or runtime concepts or Haskell-like type classes or runtime-polymorphic objects with value semantics or inheritance-free polymorphism , etc.).

 Note that plugin output is valid C++ code: you can open generated files and debug them as usual.